picture (Failak 2001) by József Rosta

 Peter Császár (b.
-1974) builded treehuts indeed, not just one, but lots of them, alltogether some thirty tree huts and a number of wooden towers.
+1974) built tree-huts indeed, not just one, but lots of them, altogether some thirty tree huts and a number of wooden towers.

-Born in Budapest, the capital of Hungary, at age ten he began experimenting with the construction of a tree hut, some four or five meters high.
-In 1989, at age fifteen, he actually made his first treehouse, some fifteen meters high.
+Born in Budapest, the capital of Hungary, at age ten he began experimenting with the construction of a tree-hut, at an altitude of some four or five meters.
+In 1989, at age fifteen, he actually made his first tree-house, at an altitude of some fifteen meters.

 picture (1999) by Eva Bársony

-His constructions are rather robust, like the one on the picture above, which has a surface of 5 x 5 m, walls and a roof and is situated 12 m high.
+His constructions are rather robust, like the one in the picture above, which has a surface of 5 x 5 m, walls and a roof and is situated at an altitude of 12 meters.
 It is rather a house then a cabin..

 this picture and the next one from a webpage by Császár

 tower 15 m high, constructed 1990/91,